FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 This has been an ongoing internal debate for years - and mostly because it’s been hard for me to get an accurate baseline when it comes to my skin.
 Sometimes it feels tight, flaky, and dry.
 Other times, it’s shiny, broken out and oily.
 Still other times it's reactive and sensitive.
 What gives?

-Overall, it’s a bit of a mess that I don’t know what to do with.
+Overall, it feels like a bit of a mess that I don’t know what to do with.

-A week at the beach really helped me get back to basics: I wasn’t wearing makeup, I was getting consistent vitamin D, I was cleansing as I should, and I was restoring my skin’s natural barrier.
+But a week at the beach helped me get back to basics.
+I wasn’t wearing makeup, I was getting consistent vitamin D, I was cleansing properly, and I was restoring my skin’s natural barrier.

-Here’s to many more adventures and healthy skin days.
+Here’s to many more beach adventures and beautiful skin days.
 Cheers!